the1lab/1lab/src/Cat/Bi/Instances/InternalCats.lagda.md

 # The bicategory of internal categories

 Let $\cC$ be some category.
-The collection of [internal categories] in $\cC$ forms a [bicategory] with internal functors as 1-cells, and internal natural transformations as 2-cells.
+The collection of [internal categories] in
+$\cC$ forms a [bicategory], with internal functors as 1-cells, and internal natural transformations as 2-cells.

 [internal categories]: Cat.Internal.Base.html
 [bicategory]: Cat.Bi.Base.html